- Category

 Combat experience and adaptation to modern warfare

-Since their first deployment in the summer of 2023, the CAESAR units have played a crucial role in multiple operations, particularly in the Zaporizhzhia region, where they have been used extensively to target enemy fortifications and troop concentrations.
+Since their first deployment, the CAESAR units have played a crucial role in multiple operations, particularly in the Zaporizhzhia region, where they have been used extensively to target enemy fortifications and troop concentrations.
 Khrom highlighted that coordination with aerial reconnaissance units has greatly improved the effectiveness of these strikes, as drones help pinpoint targets and confirm hits.

 Ukrainian Forces destroy Russian Uragan multiple rocket launcher using CAESAR